US military crashes, collisions in the Pacific

 NAVY SHIP IN COLLISION NAMED FOR MCCAIN’S DAD, GRANDFATHER

 The McCain had been heading to Singapore on a routine port visit after conducting a sensitive freedom-of-navigation operation last week by sailing near one of China's man-made islands in the South China Sea.
-Five sailors were injured; 10 sailors were missing.
+Five sailors were injured; 10 sailors were initially missing, but their remains have been found.

 There was no immediate explanation for the collision, and the Navy said an investigation would be conducted.
 Singapore, at the southernmost tip of the Malay Peninsula, is one of the world's busiest ports and a U.S. ally, with its naval base regularly visited by American warships.